 This post explains the unique technologies offered within the AlphaStep family of products then summarizes the numerous integrated options available.
 It also serves as a website navigation guide.

 When in closed-loop, torque is maximized.

 In 2007, the 1st major advancement of the AlphaStep technology was introduced with the AR Series.
 Combining its Hybrid Control technology with a , the low loss characteristics allowed continuous duty cycles with stepper motors, which was revolutionary at the time and can increase throughput of a machine without overheating.
 However, similar to absolute encoders, its resolver feedback system required a battery for absolute position control.

 With the newest AZ Series introduction in recent years, we kept the existing 2 technologies from the AS Series and AR Series, and added battery-free absolute position control capabilities with the .
 With all 3 technologies combined into one product, the AZ Series presents a viable alternative to servo motor systems.
 More recently, we've been working on offering AZ Series motors with all types of gearheads and actuators to expands its application range.

 With an easy-to-use , advanced linked motion sequences can be programmed easily and stored within the dedicated drivers to lessen the burden on the host controller and decentralizing control.
-With its wide product breadth, the AZ Series technology can truly support complete standardization of all motion axes within a machine or even a production line.
+With its wide product breadth in both rotary and linear motion, the AlphaStep family can truly support complete standardization of all motion axes within a machine or even a production line.